Avvo Rating Badge

 Dissolution.
 The buy-sell agreement should anticipate the dissolution of the entity.
 Our discussion of medical practice valuation in this context is here.

-The medical practice attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting disputes between physicians over ownership disagreements and non-compete covenants and unpaid wages and wide variety of other business dispute lawsuits arising between physicians in the same medical practice.
+The medical practice attorneys at DiTommaso Lubin have over thirty years of experience defending and prosecuting disputes between physicians over ownership disagreements and non-compete covenants and unpaid wages and wide variety of other business dispute lawsuits arising between physicians in the same medical practice.
 As reflected, the reviews we have received from our physician clients, we are committed to fighting for our clients’ rights at both the trial and appellate court levels in in arbitration proceedings.
 We have successfully prosecuted cases for physicians that vindicated that positions and resulted in large six figure judgments or settlements.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully medical practice related cases for our physician clients all over the Chicago area.
 To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.

 Client Reviews